matthewdrees/matthewdrees.github.io/_posts/2023-09-25-how-does-the-electrical-grid-work.md

 ---
 layout: post
-title:  "How Does the Electrical Grid Work?"
+title:  "How does the electrical grid work?"
 category: energy
 ---